 I have a particular weakness for flourless chocolate cakes.
-All you need to make this incredibly rich dessert is high quality bittersweet chocolate, sugar and eggs – that’s it!
+All you need to make this incredibly rich dessert is high-quality bittersweet chocolate, sugar, and eggs – that’s it!
 It’s simple enough to bake in under an hour yet fancy enough to impress your friends.
-When done right (I’m talking about whisking the eggs and gently folding in the ingredients), the intense chocolate flavor shines though a lightly textured center with a crackling crisp top and chewy edges.
+When done right (I’m talking about whisking the eggs and gently folding in the ingredients), the intense chocolate flavor shines through a lightly textured center with a crackling crisp top and chewy edges.

 Recently, I’ve begun tampering with Claire Ptak’s chocolate sunken soufflé cake and I found that the addition of tahini to the cake batter takes it to a whole other level.
 The creamy tahini turns the originally dense cake into a silky and velvety consistency that melts in your mouth.
 Don’t worry about the savory/nutty notes of tahini, they’re very subtle and do not overpower the indulgent chocolate flavor.

 160g caster sugar

 1. Preheat oven to 180°C (350°F).
 Butter a 9″ (23cm) springform cake pan and line the bottom with parchment paper.